pushpabrol/auth0-tokens-for-apigee/README.md

 This is the source code for the Proxy, policies and callouts required for this setup

-The Java Callout policy is borrowed from a great set of code libraries made available by Dino Chiesa at https://github.com/apigee/iloveapis2015-jwt-jwe-jws/tree/master/jwt_signed
+The Java Callout policy is borrowed from a great set of code libraries made available by @DinoChiesa at https://github.com/apigee/iloveapis2015-jwt-jwe-jws/tree/master/jwt_signed

 ## Setup to test this:
 1. Signup at auth0.com for an account/tenant